David-Belleau/David-Belleau/README.md

 Actually :

-- 🔭 I learn Typescript
+- 🔭 I learn Next JS
 - 👯 I create value for people
-- ⚡ Fun fact : I practice Krav maga
 - 📫 How to reach me : Linkedin

 ### Connect with me